 - Don't spread to other parts of the body

-- Can be removed and can grow back very slowly usually don't grow back
+- Can be removed and can grow back very slowly (however, it doesn't usually grow back)

 Malignant growths (prostate cancer):